awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/sliding-window-concepts.md

 In this case, as the window slides with time, Amazon Kinesis Data Analytics emits an output when new records appear on the stream\.
 Kinesis Data Analytics emits this output by processing rows in the window\.
 Windows can overlap in this type of processing, and a record can be part of multiple windows and be processed with each window\.
 The following example illustrates a sliding window\.

 Consider a simple query that counts records on the stream\.
-We assume a 5\-second window\.
+This example assumes a 5\-second window\.
 In the following example stream, new records arrive at time t1, t2, t6, and t7, and three records arrive at time t8 seconds\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kinesisanalytics/latest/dev/images/sliding-10.png)

 Keep the following in mind:
-+ We assume a 5\-second window\.
++ The example assumes a 5\-second window\.
 The 5\-second window slides continuously with time\.
 + For every row that enters a window, an output row is emitted by the sliding window\.
 Soon after the application starts, you see the query emit output for every new record that appears on the stream, even though a 5\-second window hasn't passed yet\.
 For example, the query emits output when a record appears in the first second and second second\.
 Later, the query processes records in the 5\-second window\.
 + The windows slide with time\.
 If an old record on the stream falls out of the window, the query doesn't emit output unless there is also a new record on the stream that falls within that 5\-second window\.

-Suppose the query starts executing at t0\.
-If so, the following occurs:
+Suppose that the query starts executing at t0\.
+Then the following occurs:

 1. At the time t0, the query starts\.
 The query doesn't emit output \(count value\) because there are no records at this time\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kinesisanalytics/latest/dev/images/sliding-t0.png)